fabacab/inline-gdocs-viewer/readme.txt

 7. This screenshot shows an example of what the previous screenshot might output with a given spreadsheet that contains data for the Aliens, Ninjas, Pirates, and Robots teams, and their player's respective points.

 == Change log ==

+= Version 0.9.6.2 =

+* [Bugfix](https://wordpress.org/support/topic/datatables-doesnt-load-on-secondary-tabs): Fix an issue where using multiple `gdoc` shortcodes all with the same `key` failed to apply some DataTables-enhanced features to invocations of the shortcode after the first one.

 = Version 0.9.6.1 =